 Sam Bennett is a filmmaker and composer from New York.

-At the age of nine, Sam fell in love with his family’s first analog camcorder, a Panasonic G1, that would become his weapon for him and his friends to fight suburban boredom.
-As cinematic as this upbringing sounds, these home movie style shorts became instant hits in his small town.
-Even in these early years, Sam also learned that for him–being born into a musical family–composing the underscore for his footage was every bit as enthralling as directing, shooting, and editing the work itself.
+At the age of nine, Sam fell in love with his family’s first analog camcorder, a Panasonic G1, that would become the weapon for him and his friends to fight suburban boredom.
+As cinematic as this upbringing sounds, these home movie style shorts became instant hits in his small town on Long Island.
+Even in those early years, Sam also learned that for him–being born into a musical family–composing the underscore for his footage was every bit as enthralling as directing, shooting, and editing the work itself.